miracum/recruit/docs/trino/eligibility-criteria-design.md

 query.

-The goal of this design is to let `list-next` show, per patient, a per-criterion breakdown with three states:
+The goal of this design is to let `list-next` show, per patient, a per-criterion breakdown with four states:

 - **met** - the criterion is satisfied
 - **not met** - the criterion is definitively not satisfied
 - **unknown** - the data needed to evaluate the criterion doesn't exist
+- **indeterminate** - the criterion's logic was evaluated, but the result is inconclusive (as opposed to *unknown*, where evaluation couldn't even be attempted).
+Both behave identically for merge purposes (see below) - the distinction only matters for display.

 ## Alternatives considered and rejected